johanbook/docs/docs/development/feedback_loop.md

-# Feedback Loop
+# Feedback loop

-The feedback loop is an important factor during development.
+The **feedback loop** is an important factor during development.
 With a too long feedback loop developers might lose focus.
 Things that create short feedback loops are: